Welcome to Red Wine Runner!

 Throughout 2011 I found my ambitions stretching further and further.
-By the end of 2011 I had completed five 5ks, three 10ks, two 8 mile trail races, one 10 mile race, five Half Marathons and one Marathon – Loch Ness.
+By the time the 2011 Great Scottish Run came around, I had completed five 5ks, three 10ks, two 8 mile trail races, one 10 mile race, five half marathons and had finished my training for my first marathon – Loch Ness.
 At the start of the year I would have never dreamed I could be capable of so much – I truly learned what I was made of, and one important life lesson: Impossible is nothing.